aulyxair/protfetch/README.md

 - **Keyword Filtering**: Filters fetched protein sequences based on keywords derived from the input (protein name or gene symbol) found in FASTA headers.
 This step can be skipped.

 - **Sequence Processing & Filtering**:
-  - Parses complex FASTA headers to extract accession and other identifiers
+  - Parses FASTA headers to extract accession and other identifiers
   - Removes duplicate entries by accession (first seen is kept)
   - Filters out identical sequences (keeps one representative, typically by lexicographical accession)
   - Filters near-identical sequences using Levenshtein distance (configurable threshold)